reevee-codes/java-backend-interview-notes/README.md

    public key

 -**DOM**<br>
 Document Object Model, made of html/css, every element of HTTP is called node.
 Nodes can have ancestors and descendants.
 You can edit objects, for example: document.title = 'New!';<br>

 - ---------------------------------
 <h3>HTTP Methods (http verbs)</h3>
-GET - retrieves data <br>
+GET - Fetches the state of a resource without altering the system <br>
 HEAD - response like get but without response body<br>
 POST - submits an entity to the specified resource<br>
-PUT - replaces all current representations<br>
+PUT -  Replaces an existing resource, overwriting whatever else (if anything) is already there<br>
 DELETE - deletes the specified resource<br>
 CONNECT - establishes a tunnel to the server identified by the target resource<br>
 OPTIONS - describes the communication options for the target resource<br>
 TRACE - performs a message loop-back test along the path to the target resource<br>
-PATCH - applies partial modifications to a resource<br>
+PATCH - Alters an existing resource (partially rather than creating a new resource)<br>
 POST vs PUT vs PATCH - PUT is used for creating or replacing resources, POST is used for creating or appending data to resources, and PATCH is used for partially updating existing resources
 - ---------------------------------